streamlit/docs/content/develop/tutorials/databases/private-gsheet.md

 ## Create a Google Sheet

-If you already have a Sheet that you want to use, feel free to [skip to the next step](#enable-the-sheets-api).
+If you already have a Sheet that you want to use, you can [skip to the next step](#enable-the-sheets-api).

 Create a spreadsheet with this example data.